Off The Tracks

 He's also an incredibly prolific blogger, publishing multiple music-related posts per day on his own WordPress blog, Off The Tracks.
 We met because he needed help with the blog, which was forever crashing or going offline and being 404'd.

 I was initially responsible for figuring out what the problem was, and solving it.
-I now manage webhosting for Off The Tracks and help Simon with any technical updates he might need.
-The blog runs on WordPress.
+I ended up managing webhosting for Off The Tracks and helping Simon with any technical updates he might need.
+The blog ran on WordPress.

 Hey Ali, thanks again so much for all your help last week.
 I was lost without you.
 Site is working really well, faster and all... cheers again for all your work there.